 - demonstrate practices, skills and procedures - interpret drawings and technical information - select practices, skills and procedures. - sequence processes - evaluate skills and procedures, and products - adapt plans, skills and procedures

 Furnishing Skills is a four-unit course of study.

-This syllabus contains six QCAA-developed units as options for schools to select from to develop their course of study.
+Ferny Grove options are as follows.